abudrionis/icdcoder/README.md

 ### Customize run using the optional arguments

-*To get a description of all arguments in the terminal/command prompt, use the help argument by entering the following*
+*To get a description of all arguments of the baseline_coder.py in the terminal/command prompt, use the help argument by entering the following*

 `python3 baseline_coder.py -h`